-Balance at June 30, 2008 \$ 549
+Balance at June 30, 2009 \$ 404

-Reduction based on tax positions related to fiscal year 2009 (145)
+Additions for tax positions of prior years 591

-Balance at June 30, 2009 404
+Balance at June 30, 2010 995

-Addition based on tax positions related to the current year 591
+Reduction for tax positions of prior years (25)

-Balance at June 30, 2010 \$ 995
+Balance at June 30, 2011 \$ 970

 The Company records interest and penalties related to income taxes as income tax expense in the Consolidated Statements of Operations.
-As of June 30, 2010 and 2009, the Company had approximately \$0.2 million of accrued interest and penalties related to uncertain tax positions.
-The total income tax provision in fiscal years 2010, 2009 and 2008 was 38.1%, 41.5% and 35.8%, respectively, of income (loss) before income taxes.
+The total income tax provision in fiscal years 2011, 2010 and 2009 was 35.7%, 38.1% and 41.5%, respectively, of income (loss) before income taxes.
 The Company does not expect that there will be any positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase or decrease within the next twelve months.